kriserickson/aging-coder/src/posts/older/2013-08-22-5-geeky-things-i-love-2013.md

 ---
 layout: post
-title: "5 Geeky Things I Love - 2013"
+title: 5 Geeky Things I Love - 2013
-description: ""
+description: 'The post reflects on personal tech changes, noting ongoing enjoyment, issues, and perceived value across devices, services, and tools.
+It mentions PHP ease, Android progress, GitHub social coding, and platform lock-in challenges.'
 category: Lifehacks
-tags: [rdio,nexus7,jetbrains,github,javascript]
+tags:
+  - rdio
+  - nexus7
+  - jetbrains
+  - github
+  - javascript
 ---

 [It's two years later](/lifehacks/2011/07/21/5-geeky-things-i-love/) and time to re-evaluate or just expand upon the things I love.
 Some have staid the same, some have changed.